notswizz/degenfutures/README.md

-# degenfutures
+# DegenFutures

+## Overview
-This is a Solidity smart contract named DegenFutures.
-The contract is designed to handle transactions involving Ethereum (ETH) for a kind of prediction market related to the NFL Super Bowl.
-Users can buy into the contract ("contribute") or sell their share ("burn") at a dynamically changing price.
+The `DegenFutures` is a Solidity smart contract designed to handle transactions involving Ethereum (ETH) for a prediction market related to the NFL Super Bowl.
+Users can contribute to or withdraw from the contract at a dynamically changing price.

-State Variables
+## State Variables
-price: Initially set to 0.003 ETH in wei.
-This is the current price to contribute to the contract.
+- `price`: The current price to contribute to the contract, initially set to 0.003 ETH in wei.
-owner: Stores the address of the contract owner.
+- `owner`: The address of the contract owner.
-walletAddresses: An array storing the addresses of contributors.
+- `walletAddresses`: An array that stores the addresses of all the contributors.
-totalWallets: Count of total contributing wallets.
+- `totalWallets`: A counter for the total number of contributing wallets.
-contributorCounts: Mapping to track the number of contributions made by each address.
+- `contributorCounts`: A mapping to track the number of contributions made by each address.
-isActiveContributor: Mapping to track if an address is an active contributor.
+- `isActiveContributor`: A mapping to keep track of whether an address is an active contributor.
-trades: An array of Trade structs to record all trades.
+- `trades`: An array of `Trade` structs that record all trades.

-Struct
+## Struct
-Trade: Records information about a transaction.
-It keeps track of the transaction number, action type ("contribute" or "burn"), wallet address involved, the contract's balance, and the new price after the trade.
+- `Trade`: Records a transaction, capturing details like transaction number, action type ("contribute" or "burn"), wallet address, contract balance, and the new price post-trade.

-Events
+## Events
-Contributed: Emitted when someone contributes to the contract.
-Burned: Emitted when someone "burns" their contribution.
+- `Contributed`: Emitted when a contribution is made.
+- `Burned`: Emitted when a contribution is "burned" or sold.
-FundsWithdrawn: Emitted when the owner withdraws funds.
+- `FundsWithdrawn`: Emitted when the contract owner withdraws funds.

-Constructor
+## Constructor
-Initializes the owner to the address that deploys the contract and sets totalWallets to 0. receive() Function
+- Sets the `owner` as the address deploying the contract and initializes `totalWallets` to 0.

+## Functions

+### Public Functions
+1. `contribute()`: Allows users to contribute ETH to the contract.
+2. `burn()`: Allows contributors to "burn" or sell their shares.
+3. `transfer()`: Allows the contract owner to transfer contributor counts between addresses.
+4. `getAllTrades()`: Returns an array of all trades.
+5. `getAllWalletAddresses()`: Returns an array of all wallet addresses.
-Allows the contract to receive ETH by calling executeTrade() with "contribute" as an argument.
+6. `withdraw()`: Allows the contract owner to withdraw all ETH from the contract.

-Functions
-Public Functions
-contribute(): Allows an address to contribute ETH to the contract, adds it to the contributors list, and updates the price. burn(): Allows a contributor to sell and "burn" their share, which then decreases the contract's price. transfer(): Allows the contract's owner to transfer one contributor count from one address to another. getAllTrades(): Returns all trades that have occurred. getAllWalletAddresses(): Returns all wallet addresses that have contributed. withdraw(): Allows the owner to withdraw all ETH from the contract.
-Internal Functions
+### Internal Functions
-executeTrade(): The core logic for both "contribute" and "burn" operations.
-Updates the price, wallet counts, and emits events accordingly. removeAddressFromArray(): Removes an address from the walletAddresses array.
-Used in the "burn" function to clean up.
+1. `executeTrade()`: Handles the core logic for both "contribute" and "burn" operations.
+2. `removeAddressFromArray()`: Used in the `burn()` function to remove an address from the `walletAddresses` array.

-Access Control
+## Access Control
-Several functions have conditions that must be met for the function to execute.
-For instance, only the owner can execute the transfer() and withdraw() functions.
-Additionally, an address must have contributed at least once to execute the burn() function.
+- Several functions have prerequisites for execution.
+For example, only the owner can execute `transfer()` and `withdraw()`.
+An address must have contributed at least once to execute `burn()`.